-The Respondent ("M." or the "Athlete") is an elite and highly successful American track and field athlete.
-As a sprinter, M. has won numerous track and field titles, including World Championship and Olympic gold medals, as well as a world record.
+The Respondent ("G". or the "Athlete"), is an elite and highly successful American track and field athlete.
+She won Olympic medals at the 1996 Summer Games in Atlanta and the 2000 Summer Games in Sydney, and has in addition won numerous national and world titles.

 This Award is the culmination of an exhaustive process of briefings and hearings, discussions amongst the parties, and numerous interventions by the Panel.
 This Award is also the culmination of a process which saw two separate cases run essentially in parallel.
 Although the facts alleged in the present case and in the case of USADA v.
-G. differed in their detail, and separate submissions were filed by the parties in each case, both the nature of the charges brought against the Respondents and the substantive and procedural positions adopted by them throughout the period leading up to their respective hearings were so similar as to be virtually indistinguishable.
+M. differed in their detail, and separate submissions were filed by the parties in each case, both the nature of the charges brought against the two Respondents and the substantive and procedural positions adopted by them throughout the period leading up to their respective hearings were so similar as to be virtually indistinguishable.
 Among other consequences, this meant that, but for the hearings on the merits, and with the consent of all parties, the two cases proceeded in lockstep.
 This is immediately apparent from a reading of the two Awards, which are being rendered simultaneously by the Panels (composed of the same arbitrators) in the two cases.

-At issue in the present case is the charge by USADA that M. violated applicable IAAF anti-doping rules, notwithstanding that M. never tested positive in any in-competition or out-of-competition drug test.
+At issue in the present case is the charge by USADA that G. violated applicable IAAF anti-doping rules, notwithstanding that she has not tested positive in any in-competition or out-of-competition drug test.

-USADA seeks a four-year sanction of M. for participating in a wide-ranging doping conspiracy implemented by the Bay Area Laboratory Cooperative (BALCO).
-USADA charges that, for a period of several years, M. used various performance-enhancing drugs provided by BALCO.
-As noted, M. has never had a single drug test found to be a positive doping violation, but USADA's charges are based, in part, on all of the blood and urine tests at IOC-accredited and non-IOC-accredited laboratories that he has had in recent years.
-USADA also relies, among other things, on documents seized by the U.S. government from BALCO that have been provided to USADA, statements made by BALCO officials and other documents.
+USADA seeks a four-year sanction of G. for participating in a wide-ranging doping conspiracy allegedly implemented by the Bay Area Laboratory Cooperative (BALCO).
+USADA charges that, for a period of several years, G. used various performance-enhancing drugs provided by BALCO.
+As noted, G. has never had a single drug test found to be a positive doping violation, but USADA's charges are based, in part, on all of the urine tests at IOC-accredited and non-IOC-accredited laboratories that she has had in recent years.
+USADA also relies, among other things, on documents seized by the U.S. government from BALCO that have been provided to USADA; statements made by BALCO officials; and other documents.